skrishnan22/Quora-Infograph/README.md

 #To DO
 1.Changes in Quora website now makes it difficult to fetch answer views.
-For users with answer views greater than 1k can be obtained but need a work around in the other case.
+For users with answer views greater than 1k there is a simple alternative but need to find a work around for other users